Palisade Peaches & Other Fruit

 Hiking is within just a few minutes of the town center.
 Mt.
 Garfield is a steep hike (3.6 miles round trip and 2,000 vertical feet) and recommended for a morning or cool afternoon.
 There are two routes depending on desired difficulty, and it takes about two to three hours round trip.
 From its plateau there are awesome views of the Grand Valley.
-Another hike, though moderate, is the Palisade Rim Trail.
+Another hike, also fairly strenuous at times, is the Palisade Rim Trail.
 There are two trailheads, Ute Petroglyph (6.4 miles round trip) or Rapid Creek (13 miles).
 The latter is the more strenuous and can take around seven hours, and the former can be done in half the time.
 Wildlife is plentiful.

 Overall, Palisade, Colorado has a quiet, relaxed atmosphere.
 It’s definitely worth visiting, even for a day or two, or for an afternoon of wine tasting.
 And of course, in the late summer, nothing beats the taste of a freshly picked peach!